anthonysbr/MyGame-Baallit/README.md

 # Project Title

-Ball it.
+Baallit.

 ## About the project

-Ball it's a very entertaining game in which you will not get bored.
+Baallit it's a very entertaining game in which you will not get bored.

 ### How to play